 How is Vitamin B12 deficiency diagnosed?

-- Obviously, any underlying causes such as medications, dietary issues or bowel problems should be identified and treated.
+- Obviously, if you have any underlying causes such as medications, dietary issues or bowel problems, these should be identified and treated.

-- Quite often a course of B12 injections will be prescribed by your doctor, as this will restore levels to normal quickly- this method will work even if a person has an inability to absorb B12 properly, as it bypasses the stomach and gut.
+- Quite often a course of B12 injections will be prescribed by your doctor, as this will restore levels to normal quickly- this method will work even if you are unable to absorb B12 properly, as it bypasses your stomach and gut.

-- If Vitamin B12 deficiency is mild, oral treatment may be tried, with Vitamin B12 tablets ( though this method may not work if your stomach and gut are not absorbing it properly).
+- If your Vitamin B12 deficiency is mild, oral treatment may be tried, with Vitamin B12 tablets (though this method may not work if your stomach and gut are not absorbing it properly).

 - It may also help to obtain more B12 in your diet by sourcing foods high in B12- e.g. meat, milk, eggs, cheese, yeast extracts and fortified breakfast cereals.